-Warning if using a torch to thaw frozen pipes: Open flames can start a fire near types of insulation, wood beams, and near other combustible structural areas.
+Warning if using a torch to thaw frozen metal pipes: Open flames can start a fire near types of insulation, wood beams, and near other combustible structural areas.
 Use extreme caution.
 Never use a torch near gas lines or near flammable liquids.
-It's advisable to use boiling water or a hair dryer since these are safer methods and may work just as well.
+It’s advisable to use boiling water, a hairdryer, or a highly rated heat gun since these are safer methods and may work just as well.